 First thing to do before renting a house for both landlords and tenants

-Every tenant and homeowner must not only focus on the security checks, it is very important to know the advantages and disadvantages of renting too.
+Every tenant and homeowner must not only focus on the security checks, but it is also very important to know the advantages and disadvantages of renting too.

 Renting out process can be related to a job interview.
 Like how a candidate essentially needs to be qualified for a job, the same way a tenant must also be financially fit, mature, and responsibly trustworthy person.
 This gives the homeowner a hope to rent out the house for you.
 Blind trust definitely fails both landlords and tenants in this case.
 Failing to have a better financial status, might fail the tenant having the house he most likes among all.
 Meanwhile, the homeowner fails to have the tenant for a long time rental benefit.
 So, it is crucial for the landlords to mandatorily do a verification check by going to the nearby police station.
 So, a thorough check on both sides is mandatory to avoid any conflicts or disagreements in the future.
 Everything, including the identity proof, income, employment history must be taken care cautiously.